nuthanc/django_my_blog/README.md

 * related_name where each Comment is connected to a Post
 * The foreign key is for linking Comment and Post
 * get_absolute_url in Post models is after creating Post, where should we go.
 Go to this absolute_url and render post_detail of the Post whose pk was just created

+##### Forms and Widgets to correspond to CSS classes
+* Add widgets attribute to a Meta class, like TextArea given medium.com styling
+* Widget attributes is actually a dictionary
+* Update forms.py with Post and Comment forms taking from their models
+* After that, for widgets let's say red border to text area box of PostForm:
+    * field as key and value is Widget name
+    * attrs is a sub-dictionary which has a class
+    * class of editable medium-editor-textarea postcontent means it is connected to 3 classes
+        * editable and medium-editor-textarea are not our classes